CamDavidsonPilon/lifelines/docs/Examples.rst

    2. The data is completely separable, which means that there exists a covariate the completely determines whether an event occurred or not.
 For example, for all "death" events in the dataset, there exists a covariate that is constant amongst all of them.
 Look for a ``ConvergenceWarning`` after the ``fit`` call.
 See https://stats.stackexchange.com/questions/11109/how-to-deal-with-perfect-separation-in-logistic-regression

    3. Related to above, the relationship between a covariate and the duration may be completely determined.
-For example, if the rank correlation between a covariate and the duration is very close to 1 or -1, then the log-likelihood can be increased arbitrarly using just that covariate.
+For example, if the rank correlation between a covariate and the duration is very close to 1 or -1, then the log-likelihood can be increased arbitrarily using just that covariate.
 Look for a ``ConvergenceWarning`` after the ``fit`` call.

    4. Another problem may be a co-linear relationship in your dataset.
 See point 3. above.

 5. If adding a very small ``penalizer`` significantly changes the results (``CoxPHFitter(penalizer=0.0001)``), then this probably means that the step size in the iterative algorithm is too large.
 Try decreasing it (``.fit(..., step_size=0.50)`` or smaller), and returning the ``penalizer`` term to 0.

-6. If using the ``strata`` arugment, make sure your stratification group sizes are not too small.
+6. If using the ``strata`` argument, make sure your stratification group sizes are not too small.
 Try ``df.groupby(strata).size()``.

 Adding weights to observations in a Cox model
 ##############################################